 With this, both Steel Blue and beyondblue had their names thrust in front of an audience who had never heard of them before.

-Social responsibility is a powerful marketing tool.
+Social responsibility can be a very powerful marketing tool.

 When price is a major factor amongst your competition, but you yourself cannot go any lower on price, consider showing just where your money goes.